Macro Research · Eleven Indicators

 of US Financial Markets

-Eleven macro indicators that reveal a century of monetary expansion, debt accumulation, and structural economic signals — each one a piece of the same story.
+Thirteen macro indicators that reveal a century of monetary expansion, debt accumulation, and structural economic signals — each one a piece of the same story.

 Data through 2026 · Sources: BLS, Federal Reserve FRED, US Treasury / OMB · LBMA · Robert Shiller